Greek Cuisine: 34 Traditional Greek Foods To Try

 Tiropita is one of the classic dishes of Greek cooking made with layers of phyllo pastry (sometimes transliterated as “filo” pastry).
 The phyllo dough sheets are filled with a mixture of feta cheese and eggs wrapped into triangles, basted in butter, and baked until golden brown.

 References to ancient Greeks eating Tiropita can be found as early as the 5th century B.C.
 In those days, this Mediterranean dish was served with honey as a dessert.
-Today, Greeks mainly eat this simple treat for breakfast or as a snack.
+Today’s Greeks mainly eat this ancient Greek food as a simple treat for breakfast or as a snack.

 Tiropita is a delicious traditional food in Greece that is most easily found throughout the country in its neighborhood bakeries.